 Icard Merrill has experienced steady and continued growth over time.
 The stability and cohesiveness of the firm’s founding members – who practiced law together for more than 25 years – along with the firm’s dedication to increasing its depth and skill in the varied disciplines of law, have served the firm well in maintaining its position of preeminence in the Sarasota legal community.
 The firm currently employs over 100 people, including attorneys and staff, making it one of the largest law firms in the area and a significant contributor to the Sarasota economy.
-The firm has also expanded its reach and ability to help those in surrounding Manatee, Charlotte, Lee, Hillsborough, and other counties with offices in Port Charlotte, Fort Myers, and Lakewood Ranch to accompany the firm’s Downtown Sarasota office.
+The firm has also expanded its reach and ability to help those in surrounding Manatee, Charlotte, Lee, Hillsborough, and other counties with offices in Lakewood Ranch, Port Charlotte, and St. Petersburg to accompany the firm’s downtown Sarasota office.